 For that reason, I’ve chosen to make my Contact page more focused around the topic of how to “Work with Me” on my website.
 This page says exactly what I do, who I’m looking to work with, and gives opportunities for people to get in touch.

 Think about what types of communication you want your visitors to use and for what purpose.

 You can use your Contact page to set those expectations right away.

-Final Thoughts on How to Make a Website
+Final Thoughts on How to Make a Website in 2020

 Learning how to make a website might seem like a daunting task, but as you’re seen… it isn’t really all that difficult.